-The course format for the Tuesday/Thursday lecture periods is lecture and guided discussion, illustrated with slides.
-Lecture summaries are provided on e-learning to guide you through the lecture.
+The course format for the Tuesday/Thursday classroom periods is lecture and guided discussion, illustrated with slides.
+The information can be quite dense.
+Lecture summaries are provided on Canvas to guide you through the lecture.
 You are strongly encouraged to ask questions during the lectures.
-However, talking amongst yourselves is disruptive, and all students are expected to show respect for classmates who are trying to listen to the lecture.
+Most lectures have brief discussion activities to which all students are expected to contribute.